DanielKng/YeelightControl/README.md

    ```

 2. **Daily Development**
+   - Work directly in the `/Sources` directory
+   - All source code changes should be made in the appropriate `/Sources` subdirectories
+   - The `/Build` directory is temporary and automatically generated
-   - Work in Xcode as normal
+   - Run `./Scripts/setup_xcode_project.sh` when you need to test in Xcode
-   - Use SwiftUI previews for rapid development
+   - Use your preferred editor to modify source files
-   - Changes are tracked in Sources and Resources
+   - Changes are tracked in git from the `/Sources` and `/Resources` directories

 3. **Before Committing**
    ```bash